rajrasane04/E-Commerce-Team-Proect-/README.md

 ### Project Overview

 Our goal is to create a fully responsive e-commerce website with the following pages:
-- Home Page
+- Home Page (Header, Footer, Sidebar, Mainpage)
 - Shopping Cart Page
 - Checkout Page
-- Contact Page
+- Login and Signup Page (Login integrated into the header of the main page)

 ### How to Contribute

 1. Clone the repository: